MrVibesRSA/Giveaway-Extention/Howto.md

 + Example: ![alt text](img/6.png "image title")
   Sets the duration of the give away for 10 minutes, once the duration is over viewers are unable to enter regardless of the entries they have left.
-* Using the !setentries allows you to spedify the amout of times a Viewer is allowed to enter the giveaway.
++ Using the !setentries allows you to spedify the amout of times a Viewer is allowed to enter the giveaway.
 + Example: ![alt text](img/7.png "image title")
++ Sets the Limit of entries to 5, giving our viers more of a chance to win.
+The limite can be razed during a giveaway, but lowered is not recomended as this will put new entries at a disatvantage.